atyre2/atyre2.github.io/_drafts/whats-the-best-logistic-model.Rmd

 ---
 layout: post
-title:  What's the best way to implement a logisitic model in R?
+title:  What's the best way to implement the logistic model in R?
 published: true
 comments: true
-tags: [keyword1, keyword2]
+tags: [teaching, models]
 ---

 I'm teaching my population dynamics class using R for the first time.
 I want the students to use a simple logistic population model to make predictions about how population size will respond to different management actions.
 So, I need to figure out the best way to implement a discrete time, logisitic growth model in R.